 2) Click the three-line menu icon in the top left corner of the screen.

 4) Click the General tab, then uncheck the box next to Enable in-game overlay for supported games.

 5) Check to see if you can start Rainbow Six Siege successfully.

 The Rainbow Six Siege crashing issue can be caused by outdated device drivers.
 You can try updating the device drivers and see if it resolves the problem.

-Manually updating drivers takes time and requires a bit of technical knowledge.
-If you don’t have the time or computer skills to update drivers manually, you can do it automatically with Driver Booster, which allows you to update drivers with just a few clicks.
+If you don’t have the time and computer skills to update the drivers manually, you can do it automatically with Driver Easy.

 Hopefully you find the article helpful.
 If you have any questions or suggestions, feel free to drop a comment below.
 I’ll get back to you ASAP.